visgl/deck.gl/docs/developer-guide/base-maps/using-with-maplibre.md

-# Using with Maplibre
+# Using with MapLibre

 | Pure JS | React | Overlaid | Interleaved |
 | ----- | ----- | ----- | ----- |
 |  ✓ | ✓ | [example](https://github.com/visgl/deck.gl/tree/master/examples/get-started/pure-js/maplibre) | [example](https://deck.gl/gallery/maplibre-overlay) |

-[Maplibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) is a powerful open-source library that uses WebGL to render interactive maps from vector tiles in a browser. deck.gl's `MapView` can sync perfectly with the camera of Maplibre, at every zoom level and rotation angle.
+[MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) is a powerful open-source library that uses WebGL to render interactive maps from vector tiles in a browser. deck.gl's `MapView` can sync perfectly with the camera of MapLibre, at every zoom level and rotation angle.

 ## Integration Modes

-When using deck.gl and Maplibre, there are three options you can choose from: interleaved, overlaid, and reverse-controlled.
+When using deck.gl and MapLibre, there are three options you can choose from: interleaved, overlaid, and reverse-controlled.

 ### Interleaved

-The [interleaved](../../get-started/using-with-map.md#interleaved) mode renders deck.gl layers into the WebGL2 context created by Maplibre.
-If you need to mix deck.gl layers with Maplibre layers, e.g. having deck.gl surfaces below text labels, or objects occluding each other correctly in 3D, then you have to use this option.
+The [interleaved](../../get-started/using-with-map.md#interleaved) mode renders deck.gl layers into the WebGL2 context created by MapLibre.
+If you need to mix deck.gl layers with MapLibre layers, e.g. having deck.gl surfaces below text labels, or objects occluding each other correctly in 3D, then you have to use this option.

 Interleaving is supported by using [MapboxOverlay](../../api-reference/mapbox/mapbox-overlay.md) with `interleaved: true`.
 It requires WebGL2 and therefore only works with `maplibre-gl@>3`.
 See [compatibility](../../api-reference/mapbox/overview#interleaved-renderer-compatibility) and [limitations](../../api-reference/mapbox/overview.md#limitations).

 ### Overlaid

-The [overlaid](../../get-started/using-with-map.md#overlaid) mode renders deck.gl in a separate canvas inside the Maplibre's controls container.
+The [overlaid](../../get-started/using-with-map.md#overlaid) mode renders deck.gl in a separate canvas inside the MapLibre's controls container.
 If your use case does not require interleaving, but you still want to use certain features of maplibre-gl, such as maplibre-gl controls (e.g. `NavigationControl`, `Popup`) or plugins (e.g. [navigation directions](https://github.com/mapbox/mapbox-gl-directions), [mapbox-gl-draw](https://maplibre.org/maplibre-gl-js/docs/examples/mapbox-gl-draw/)), then you should use this option.

 This is supported by using [MapboxOverlay](../../api-reference/mapbox/mapbox-overlay.md) with `interleaved: false`.

 ### Reverse Controlled

-The reverse-controlled mode renders deck.gl above the Maplibre container and blocks any interaction to the base map.
+The reverse-controlled mode renders deck.gl above the MapLibre container and blocks any interaction to the base map.
 If your use case does not require interleaving, but you need to implement your own [pointer input handling](../../api-reference/core/controller.md), have multiple maps or a map that does not fill the whole canvas (with Deck's [multi-view feature](../views.md#using-multiple-views)), you need this to allow deck.gl manage the map's size and camera.

 You cannot use maplibre-gl controls and plugins with this option.
 Instead, use the components from `@deck.gl/widgets`.